 - In the present form it should probably not be used for longer than 6 hours.

 As predicted this is begining to emerge.
-A number of ‘workstation’ type models are appearing which include a reclined work mode and so are superior to the present (2016) upright conventional upright models.
+A number of ‘workstation’ type office chairs are appearing which include a reclined work mode and so are superior to the present (2016) upright conventional upright models.
 Appearing to ignore the science and based on engineering they do not invite a great uptake inspite of extensive PR.

 The Cambridge trials showed the elegance, simplicity, cost effectiveness and greatly enhanced ergonomics of the 2T concept.
 This provides an opportunity for the existing manufacturers and any entering the field.
 Top manufacturers are already recognising that they have come to the end of the line for ergonomics.
 Backache (LBP) and other spinal & muscle-skeletal conditions still persist resulting in stress and lowered productivity.